jluttine/rofi-power-menu/README.md

 ## Compatibility with distributions that do not use Systemctl

-If you are using a distro that doesn't use `systemctl`, you need to modify the `rofi-power-menu` script by replacing all references to this command with `loginctl`.
+If you are using a distro that doesn't use `systemctl`, you need to use the `rofi-power-menu-void` script instead of the regular one.
+It uses `loginctl` as an alternative, which is proven to work.

-The lines that need to be edited are marked with a comment, so you can use them as a guide.

 ## Copyright